-Gifts to Rush don’t have to be cash.
-There are several ways you can make a meaningful gift to Rush and help expand its services and programs.
+There are several ways you can make a meaningful gift to Rush and help expand its services and programs without having to deplete your bank account.
 Gifting assets other than cash can be a tax-wise way to support Rush.

 If you have a paid-up life insurance policy that may have outlived its original purpose (such as providing for children who are now grown and self-sufficient) you can convert it into a tax-deductible philanthropic contribution.
-If you purchase a new policy, you could make Rush both the owner and the beneficiary, and make a powerful gift for Rush.
+You can make a powerful gift for Rush by purchasing a new policy and make Rush both the owner and the beneficiary.
 Similar to real estate gifts, you are responsible for determining a policy's value before offering it as a gift to Rush.

-To learn more about Rush’s non-cash giving options, contact Susan Sasvari, senior director of gift planning, at (312) 942-3691 or email@example.com.
+To learn more about planned giving options at Rush, contact Susan Sasvari, senior director of gift planning, at (312) 942-3691 or firstname.lastname@example.org.

 Note: The general information available on www.rush.edu/giving is furnished with the understanding that neither Rush University Medical Center nor the site's authors are authorized to provide legal or tax advice.
 We strongly encourage the reader to seek professional counsel before taking action on any of the gift, estate or financial planning options outlined on these pages.